 There's a strong need for African-American women role models in distance running.
 An awareness of these women may lead to the growth of young girls pursuing cross country and the long distances in middle and high school, as well as encouraging women to pursue distance running to improve their health.

-The National Black Marathoners Association (NBMA) wanted to recognize the (forgotten) accomplishments of African-American distance runners.
+With this year being the 50th anniversary of Title IX, the National Black Marathoners Association (NBMA) wanted to recognize the (forgotten) accomplishments of African-American distance runners.
 Through highlighting and making people aware of these individuals, we created a place where role models could be found.

 In a March 1, 2013 email, a writer asked for assistance in locating marathoner Marilyn Bevans to include in his upcoming book.
 A vast majority of runners had never heard of her.
 Her lack of recognition, as well of those of other African American distance runners, led to the formation of the National Black Distance Running Hall of Fame where she was inducted into the initial class in 2013 along with Ted Corbitt.

 On July 14, 2016, the same writer forwarded the following email to Gary Corbitt, the NBMA Historian.

 I am curious if you learned in your research about women running- if an African American [woman] ever qualified for the USA marathon trials?
 Also, is there a ranking list for the best times among African American women for the marathon?